 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers, which required an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-ASU No. 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
-The new standard is effective January 1, 2018 for public companies.
-Early application is permitted as of January 1, 2017.
+ASU No. 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it became effective on January 1, 2018 for public companies.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 In March 2016, the FASB issued ASU No. 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net), which clarifies the implementation guidance on principal versus agent considerations in ASU No. 2014-09.
 In April 2016, the FASB issued ASU No. 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing, which clarifies certain aspects of identifying performance obligations and licensing implementation guidance.
 In May 2016, the FASB issued ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients, which relates to disclosures of remaining performance obligations, as well as other amendments to guidance on collectability, non-cash consideration and the presentation of sales and other similar taxes collected from customers.
 These standards have the same effective date and transition date of January 1, 2018.
-The Company does not believe adopting this guidance will have a material impact on its consolidated financial statements as the Company is not yet generating revenues.
+The Company adopted this guidance on January 1, 2018.
+The adoption of this guidance did not have a material impact on its condensed consolidated financial statements as the Company is not yet generating revenues.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) that replaces existing lease guidance.
 The new standard requires lessees to record right of use assets and corresponding lease liabilities on the balance sheet.
 The new guidance will continue to classify leases as either finance or operating, with classification affecting the pattern of expense recognition in the statement of income.
 The standard is effective for the Company beginning January 1, 2019, with early application permitted.
 The new standard is required to be applied with a modified retrospective approach to each prior reporting period presented with various optional practical expedients.
-The Company is currently assessing the impact of this guidance on its consolidated financial statements.
+The Company is currently assessing the impact of this guidance on its condensed consolidated financial statements.